CCI-MOC/k-hammer/README.md

-    mariadb-ephemeral    - mariadb that is using the ephemeral disk for storage mariadb              - mariadb that is using a persistent volume for storage hammerdb             - can run the hammerdb manually
+    mariadb-ephemeral    - mariadb that is using the ephemeral disk for storage mariadb              - mariadb that is using a persistent volume for storage mariadb-ssd          - mariadb that is using SSD persistent volume for storage hammerdb             - can run the hammerdb manually
 # To run in a kubernetes job
 Just create the job with the yaml in the top directory of the repo.
 Naming convention is